 Blue Nose Pit Bulls have quite a bit of energy and require an hour of exercise every day.
 Between their strong jaws and their stubborn streak, a Pit Bull that doesn’t get enough exercise can become quite destructive if left to their own devices.

-A leashed walk or jog is best, but leash training is critical for Blue Nose Pit Bulls because they are very strong and may want to chase small animals or pick fights with other dogs.
+A leashed walk or jog is best, but leash training is critical for Blue Nose Pit Bulls because they are very strong and may want to chase small animals or tangle with other dogs.
 You don’t want to be in a place where your Pit Bull is the one walking you instead of the opposite!

 If your Pit Bull isn’t great on a leash, you may need to burn off your dog’s energy with a run around the back yard, a vigorous game of tug, and lots of fetch if your dog shows interest.